Megapro-com/Documentation-Guidelines/README.md

 For serious and enthusiastic quant trading developers, you can apply to join our MagaGurus team at:
 https://www.megapro.com/megagurus-application/
-If you qualify, we will provide you access to our Juniper Notebook so you can write Python or R programs to interact with our big data database directly.
+If you qualify, we will provide you access to our Jupyter Notebook so you can write Python or R programs to interact with our big data database directly.

 Here is a list of level 1 data that you can use to build TA based trading systems:
 https://www.cybercon.com/stocks-options-futures-and-crypto-uptodate-data